chainbound/bolt/testnets/holesky/README.md

 ```

 The docker compose setup comes with various observability tools, such as
 Prometheus and Grafana.
-It also comes with some pre-built dashboards, which can
+It also comes with some pre-built dashboards which you can find at `http://localhost:3000`.
-be found in the `grafana` directory.

 ## Commit-Boost Mode